Balanced budget amendment: Deficits under George W. Bush and Barack Obama

 During the 2011 US debt ceiling crisis, some Republicans supported a bill that would avert the crisis by raising the debt ceiling, but with an increase that would not take effect until a balanced-budget amendment was approved by both houses of Congress and submitted to the states.
 In addition to balancing the budget, it would also impose a constitutional limit on federal spending as a percentage of gross domestic product and would set a supermajority requirement on tax increases.

 The Budget Control Act of 2011, which resolved the debt-ceiling crisis, required Congress to vote on a balanced-budget amendment in the near future.
-In addition, it stated that once a balanced budget amendment was sent to the states, the debt ceiling would be automatically increased by 1.5 trillion (this would be in addition to the initial debt limit increase of 2.1 trillion (from 14.294 to 16.394 trillion)).
-If this provision were to take effect today, it would raise the debt limit to approximately 18.199 trillion, therefore, end the 2013 debt ceiling crisis.
+In addition, it stated that once a balanced budget amendment was sent to the states, the debt ceiling would be automatically increased by $1.5 trillion (this would be in addition to the initial debt limit increase of $2.1 trillion (from $14.294 to $16.394 trillion)).

-On November 18, 2011, the House of Representatives voted down a balanced-budget amendment that would not have imposed a supermajority requirement on tax increases.
+On November 18, 2011, the House of Representatives voted 261-165 (two-thirds required) on H.J.Res.2, a balanced budget amendment proposal similar to the annual balance resolution that passed the House in 1995 and would not have imposed a supermajority requirement on tax increases.
 House Rules Committee chair David Dreier (R-CA), who had voted for the amendment in 1995, announced that he had changed his mind about the need to amend the Constitution, in light of the success in balancing the budget in the late 1990s.

+On December 14, 2011, the Senate voted on two BBA proposals.
+S.J.Res.24 by Sen. Mark Udall (D-CO) failed with the support of 20 Democrats and one Republican, and S.J.Res.10 by Sen. Orrin Hatch (R-UT) failed with the support of 47 Republicans and no Democrats.

+The U.S. House next voted on a BBA on April 12, 2018, when it failed 233-184.
+The vote followed enactment of the Bipartisan Budget Act of 2018 on February 9, 2018, which avoided automatic cuts to a variety of programs by removing the deficit effects of the Tax Cuts and Jobs Act of 2017 from the 5- and 10-year scorecards that the Office of Management and Budget maintains under the Statutory Pay-As-You-Go Act.

+The increase the federal debt, elevated inflation, and higher interest rates associated with the COVID-19 pandemic have renewed congressional interest in a constitutional fiscal rule.
+In addition to variations on the traditional annual balance concept, new approaches have emerged.
+These include a constitutional debt limit, a "Business Cycle BBA" that would tie spending to a rolling average of recent revenue, and a "Principles-based BBA" that proposes general principles and leaves the details to implementing legislation.